SVN repository download size

 svn co in configure or in CMake is more or less the same effort to do, except the fact the CMake could replace the makefiles somedays...

-#8 Updated by Robin Mills about 5 years ago
+#8 Updated by Robin Mills over 5 years ago

 Thank you for those suggestions.
 I'm hoping that we'll be able to dump Makefile/.vcproj/.sln/.ac files by the end of next year.
 I hope to say in the 0.24 release notes (Nov 2012) that 0.25 (May 2013) will be the final release in which msvc/msvc64/config directories will be be provided.
 When we have a CMake only build, we'll use CTest/CDash to drive the tests.
 However between now and then, what's been done is sufficient and works on all our platforms.